Short stack strategy_the theory

 • If I have raised preflop in position and don’t hit the flop I go all in if my opponents check.
 If they make a significant bet before me I evaluate the situations on a case to case level.
 I would say I fold the majority of the times when my opponents bet.

-I have great expectations for my short stack strategy, and I will keep you updated on my progress on my bankroll building thread on the pokerBRB forum.
+I have great expectations for my short stack strategy, and I will keep you updated on my progress

 You could be posting your articles on the Poker Bankroll Blog.
 Read all about it here.